Krzysztof Żukowski

-Krzysztof Żukowski (born 26 September 1985) is a Polish former football goalkeeper and current goalkeeping coach for III liga team Avia Świdnik.
+Krzysztof Żukowski (born 26 September 1985) is a Polish professional footballer who plays as a goalkeeper for regional league club Victoria Łukowa.

 Career

 Żukowski began his career at Gryf Słupsk.
-On 12 March 2010, he made his debut in professional football as a part of the Flota Świnoujście squad.
-He also played professionally for FC Fastav Zlín of the Czech National Football League.
+He also played professionally for Fastav Zlín of the Czech National Football League.
 In June 2015, he signed a contract with III liga side Motor Lublin.

 In August 2017, he was named as goalkeeping coach at Avia Świdnik.